Coal tar: Other

-Society and culture

-Coal tar is on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.
-Coal tar is generally available as a generic medication and over the counter.

 Regulation

-Exposure to coal tar pitch volatiles can occur in the workplace by breathing, skin contact, or eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit) to 0.2 mg/m3 benzene-soluble fraction over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.1 mg/m3 cyclohexane-extractable fraction over an 8-hour workday.
+The U.S. Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit) to 0.2 mg/m3 benzene-soluble fraction over an 8-hour workday.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.1 mg/m3 cyclohexane-extractable fraction over an 8-hour workday.
 At levels of 80 mg/m3, coal tar pitch volatiles are immediately dangerous to life and health.

-When used as a medication in the United States, coal tar preparations are considered over-the-counter drug pharmaceuticals and are subject to regulation by the Food and Drug Administration (FDA).